 The presence of financial risk per se is not evidence of undue risk taking.
-A major theory of finance defines the optimal debt level with reference to a trade off between the benefits of reduced tax payments on one side and the costs of potential financial distress on the other.10 From the perspective of this theory, eliminating financial risk altogether would be undesirable, since it would needlessly sacrifice project and shareholder value.
+A major theory of finance defines the optimal debt level with reference to a trade-off between the benefits of reduced tax payments on one side and the costs of potential financial distress on the other.11 From the perspective of this theory, eliminating financial risk altogether would be undesirable, because it would needlessly sacrifice project and shareholder value.

 If debt is sizeable, third-party lenders will have had a natural financial incentive to perform due diligence on the borrower in question and to design the financing package to ensure the best possible chance of repayment.
 Prudent lenders will typically consider the legal rights and obligations of the borrower; analyse major business, market and technical risks; and develop a detailed financial model to forecast project cash flows that helps assess a project's ability to meet its scheduled debt service.

 Public bond offerings can also attract scrutiny from independent ratings agencies and investors.
-These sorts of considerations ultimately determine loan pricing; elevated risks naturally prompt higher interest rates.11
+These sorts of considerations ultimately determine loan pricing; elevated risks naturally prompt higher interest rates.12

 ii Debtholder losses

-The most that a shareholder can lose is the value of its equity in an investment.13 For example, if a state were to expropriate a house, the owner would lose only the value of its equity in the house, and not the entire value of the house itself.14
+The most that a shareholder can lose is the value of its equity in an investment.14 For example, if a state were to expropriate a house, the owner would lose only the value of its equity in the house, and not the entire value of the house itself.15

 Suppose a project were worth US$100 million, but that the measures at issue destroyed US$70 million of economic value, reducing the project's value to US$30 million.
 Suppose also that the project was prudently financed with US$50 million in debt and US$50 million in equity.
-The project would face bankruptcy due to state measures, and the value would fall to US$30 million, with debtholders capturing all of the US$30 million in available value from the project after the measures.
+The project would face bankruptcy because of state measures, because the project's value (US$30 million) would fall below the face value of the outstanding debt (US$50 million).
+As a result, I would expect debtholders to capture all of the US$30 million in remaining value from the project after the measures.
 Debtholders incur a US$20 million loss, while the shareholder loses the entirety of its US$50 million investment.

 Suppose that a shareholder then responds by initiating an international arbitration, but that the debtholders do not do likewise.
 This assumption reflects our experience that shareholder claims predominate in international arbitration, while debtholder claims are less common, in part because project lenders often are domestic banks that lack standing to claim protection from an international investment treaty.
 The shareholder would likely advance claims under the relevant treaty and pursue damages equal to the entire US$50 million value of its lost equity.